cvan/blog/README.md

 1. Create a new directory in the `contents/articles` directory.
 2. Create a Markdown file called `index.md`.
 3. Compose.
-4. You can preview the post: http://localhost:8080/articles/<my-article-slug>/
+4. You can then preview the post: `http://localhost:8080/articles/<my-article-slug>/`

 ## Publishing